Frequently Asked Questions

-The MSBA program is shorter and more focused than an MBA, targeted at individuals who know from the start that they want to pursue a career in business analytics.
+The MSBA program is targeted at individuals who know from the start that they want to pursue a career in business analytics.
 The program delves deeper into subjects related to data analytics and is generally more technical than the MBA program.
 The MSBA program also provides a capstone project experience where student teams work with companies to solve real world data-analytic problems.

 The MSBA program program provides a well-rounded skill set that combines data management capabilities and analytics methods with a deep understanding of business context, either in marketing, operations or advanced data analytics.
 Students are able to hone this data set in a capstone project with real-world data from a local company.